huybq26/Cutural-Diffusion-Based-on-Cuisine/README.md

 # Cultural Diffusion Based on Cuisine
+Coursework project: Introduction to Data Science and Artificial Intelligence.

-A program to find the most suitable ingredients for users to cook any culture cuisine using Python.
+A Python program to find the most suitable ingredients for users to cook any culture cuisine using Python.
 <ul>
   <li>
 Use TF-IDF and Count vectorizer to clean the string datasets.